Cocoa farmers in Western North call for reforms in off-reserve timber resources

 Cocoa farmers in the Western North Region said the Government and stakeholders must initiate steps to amend the Concession Act 1962 (Act 124) to give farmers reasonable benefits from proceeds accrued from the commercialization of off-reserve timber resources.

-The planting or nurturing of trees and timber resources forms part of a major climate change mitigation strategy for most farmers, but existing tree tenure and benefits-sharing arrangements for off-reserve timber resources have been a great disincentive to the farmers.
+The planting or nurturing of trees and timber resources forms part of a major climate change mitigation strategies for most farmers, but existing tree tenure and benefits sharing arrangements for off-reserve timber resources had been a great disincentive to the farmers.

-In an interview with the Ghana News Agency after a sensitization programme for more than 300 farmers in the region, he said the Act took away tree ownership rights from farmers.
+In an interview with the Ghana News Agency after a sensitisation programme for more than 300 farmers in region, he said the Act took away tree ownership rights from farmers.

 “The only right the farmer has is to give written consent to the harvesting of specified trees on their farms with no direct financial benefit from revenue accrued from such trees.”